kuzzleio/documentation-old/src/elasticsearch-cookbook/basic-queries/index.md

 ## The `range` query

-The `range` query matches all the documents where the value of the given field is included within the specified range.
+The `range` query matches all documents where the value of the specified field is included within the given range.
-In the following example, we want to match all the document where `published_date` is included within the two specified dates:
+In the following example, we want to match all the document where `published_date` is within the two specified dates:

 ```bash
 #!/bin/bash